scs50/Carnd-T1-P2-Traffic-Sign-Classification/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I tried to convert the images to grayscale.
-I was successfully able to do this on the test images, however when I tried to grayscale my new images from the internet and classify them with my model, I had trouble getting them to be the required size (5, 32, 32, 1) becuase after I converted them to grayscale they would be (5, 32, 32).
-Since I could not figure out how to do this, I did not convert the images to grayscale even though my model performed better on the training and validation images if they were grayscale.
+As a first step, I converted the images to grayscale.
+I did this so the model did not have to worry about color of the stop signs and it could solely focus on the features of each sign.
+This would result in a better model results in the training and validation data.

-The only preprocessing I did was to normalized the image data because the model performes best (required) on data that has zero mean and equal variance.
+The other preprocessing I did was to normalized the image data because the model performes best (required) on data that has zero mean and equal variance.
+This is due to the fact that during the process of training our network, we multiply(weights) and add (biases) to these initial inputs in order to cause activations that we then backpropogate with the gradients to train the model.

+We'd like in this process for each feature to have a similar range so that our gradients don't go out of control and that we only need one global learning rate multiplier.

-The data set was also shuffled before training to remove order which is not important.
+The data set was also shuffled before training so that the model would not consider the order of the images a feature to learn.

 I explored the idea of generating additional test images by roatating, scaling, distorting the original testing database, but since my model was already meeting the performance criteria, I decided it wasn't needed.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+My final model used the LeNet architecture as a started point but then another addtional 5x5 convolutional layer was added along with replacing subsampling with max pooling.
+It then flattened the output of the final convolutional layer and fed that into 3 fully connected layers with a 50% dropout between all but the final output layer.
+Relu activation was used.

-My final model was the LeNet architecture which consisted of the following layers:
+My final architecture consisted of the following layers:

-![alt text][image10]

 Architecture

 Layer 1: Convolutional.
 Input = 32x32x1.
 5x5 Conv Output = 28x28x6.

 Activation.
 Relu

 Pooling. max pool -> Output 14x14x6.

 Layer 2: Convolutional.
 Input 14x14x6

 Activation.
 Relu

 Pooling.
 Max pool -.
 Output 5x5x16

 Layer 2a: Conv 5x5

 Flatten.
 Flatten the output shape of the final pooling layer such that it's 1D instead of 3D.
 Output = 412

 Layer 3: Fully Connected.
 In 412 Out 122

 Activation. relu

 Layer 4: Fully Connected.
 In 122 Out 84

 Activation. relu

 Layer 5: Fully Connected (Logits).
 In 84 Out 43 classes

 Return the result of Layer 5